Future of Journalism 2019: Call for papers opens

 The conference will take place in the School’s new home, situated in Cardiff city centre, and will be sponsored by Routledge / Taylor & Francis.

-Professor Andrew Chadwick (Loughborough University), Professor Adrienne Russell (University of Washington), and Professor Nikki Usher (George Washington University) will be the keynote speakers.
+Professor Andrew Chadwick (Loughborough University), Professor Adrienne Russell (University of Washington), and Professor Nikki Usher (University of Illinois) will be the keynote speakers.